 What are LED Lights?

-Many claim that LED lights are the future of lighting.
+Many claim that LED lights are the future of lighting, especially in the police light bar.
 They use relatively little energy, can last a very long time and don’t take any time to brighten up when they are switched on - they turn on straight at full capacity.
 In the past, LED lighting wasn’t really widely available to all of us.
 They were expensive; in fact, they were much more expensive than other standard options on the market.
 This left them to be something that only those with a fair amount of disposable income could indulge in.
 On top of this, LED bulbs used to be noticeably different from standard bulbs in their appearance.
 Some found them unattractive and struggled to get them to fit in with existing interior design.
 However, technology in all areas has been rapidly improving over the past couple of decades and lighting hasn’t been left behind.
 Nowadays, you can get more affordable LED lights and there are a number of designs, including many that look like standard, traditional light bulbs.
 It’s not all too surprising, then, that many of us are gradually deciding to make the switch from traditional bulbs to LED bulbs.

 How Do LED Lights Work?